MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 8. Destination port - any

-9. Description - WireGuard MSS Clamping IPv4
+9. Description - `WireGuard MSS Clamping IPv4`

-10. Max mss - 1380 (default) or 1372 if you use PPPoE; it’s 40 bytes less than your WireGuard MTU
+10. Max mss - `1380` (default); it’s 40 bytes less than your WireGuard MTU

 11. Save the rule

+12. Apply

 * * *

-# PART VI - OPNsense router configuration for Site-to-Site VPNs
+# PART VI - Site-to-Site VPN - OPNsense firewall configuration

 * * *

+**You may skip this section** if you do not require a site-to-site WireGuard VPN, and you are strictly `using` this as a way to `remote devices` into your OPNsense router.

 * * *